 Care for people diagnosed with myeloma does not end when active treatment has finished.
 Your health care team will continue to check that the cancer has not come back, manage any side effects, and monitor your overall health.
 This is called follow-up care.

-Your follow-up care may include regular physical examinations, medical tests, or both.
+Your follow-up care may include regular physical examinations and medical tests.
 Doctors want to keep track of your recovery in the months and years ahead.
 Your doctor may recommend maintenance therapy to prevent cancer recurrence.
 Most patients requiring treatment for systemic myeloma are also treated on a regular schedule with intravenous bisphosphonates.
-However, the development of kidney problems or osteonecrosis (a small area of dead bone) of the jaw in a small fraction of patients after long-term use may change how bisphosphonate is used in the future.
+However, the development of kidney problems or osteonecrosis (a small area of dead bone) of the jaw in a small fraction of patients after long-term use may change how bisphosphonates are used in the future.

 Learn more about the importance of follow-up care.